 Chair Asp recessed the regular session of the meeting and called to order the executive session.
-Upon adjournment of the executive session, the chair had nothing to report into regular session.
+Upon adjournment of the executive session, the chair reported into regular session the Board's approval of amended Findings, Conclusions, and Order in the Matter of the Complaint of Matt Werden regarding Action 4 Liberty and the Dr. Neil Shah for Governor committee.

 There being no other business, the meeting was adjourned by the chair.